ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 --- abstract

-TLS 1.3 introduces several changes to TLS 1.2 in order to improve the overall security and privacy provided by TLS.
+TLS 1.3 introduces several changes to TLS 1.2 with a goal to improve the overall security and privacy provided by TLS.
 However some of these changes have a negative impact on network-based security solutions.
 While this may be viewed as a feature, there are several real-life use case scenarios that are not easily solved without such network-based security solutions.
 In this document, we identify the TLS 1.3 changes that may impact network-based security solutions and provide a set of use case scenarios that are not easily solved without such solutions.

 --- middle

 # Introduction

 Network-based security solutions such as Firewalls (FW) and Intrusion Prevention Systems (IPS) rely on network traffic inspection to implement perimeter-based security policies.
 Depending on the security functions required, these middleboxes can either be deployed as traffic monitoring devices or active in-line devices.
-A traffic monitoring middlebox may for example perform vulnerability detection, intrusion detection, crypto audit, compliance monitoring, etc. An active in-line middlebox may for example prevent malware download, block known malicous URLs, enforce use of strong ciphers, stop data exfiltration, etc. A significant portion of such security policies require clear-text traffic inspection above Layer 4, which becomes problematic when traffic is encrypted with Transport Layer Security (TLS) {{RFC5246}}.
+A traffic monitoring middlebox may for example perform vulnerability detection, intrusion detection, crypto audit, compliance monitoring, etc. An active in-line middlebox may for example prevent malware download, block known malicious URLs, enforce use of strong ciphers, stop data exfiltration, etc. A significant portion of such security policies require clear-text traffic inspection above Layer 4, which becomes problematic when traffic is encrypted with Transport Layer Security (TLS) {{RFC5246}}.
 Today, network-based security solutions typically address this problem by becoming a man-in-the-middle (MITM) for the TLS session according to one of the following two scenarios:

 1. Outbound Session, where the TLS session originates from a client inside the perimeter towards an entity on the outside
 2. Inbound Session, where the TLS session originates from a client outside the perimeter towards an entity on the inside

 For the outbound session scenario, MITM is enabled by generating a local root certificate and an accompanying (local) public/private key pair.
 The local root certificate is installed on the inside entities for which TLS traffic is to be inspected, and the network security device(s) store a copy of the private key.
 During the TLS handshake, the network security device (hereafter referred to as a TLS proxy) modifies the certificate provided by the (outside) server and (re)signs it with the private key from the local root certificate.
-From here on, the TLS proxy has visibility into further exchanges between the client and server which enables it to to decrypt and inspect subsequent network traffic.
+From here on, the TLS proxy has visibility into further exchanges between the client and server which enables it to decrypt and inspect subsequent network traffic.

 For the inbound session scenario, the TLS proxy is configured with a copy of the local servers' certificate(s) and corresponding private key(s).
 Based on the server certificate presented, the TLS proxy determines the corresponding private key, which again enables the TLS proxy to gain visibility into further exchanges between the client and server and hence decrypt subsequent network traffic.